Sparn96/BiomeGenerator/README.md

   -There is a bug with the biome drawing on the map so it is very square

-  -Moisure maps might be the next step, however this code is a reference for another upcoming project.
+  -Moisture maps might be the next step, however this code is a reference for another upcoming project.